Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 Whether your crown became cracked after munching on candy or you had it placed many years ago, don’t put off necessary treatment or you may face larger consequences down the road.

 Continuing to go through life with a broken, old, or infected crown is not recommended.
-Our family dentists in Grand Rapids, MI, would be more than happy to replace your affected crown and treat any underlying oral health issues you may have.
-Give Contemporary Family Dental a call at (616) 209-3969 today for an appointment or feel free to contact us online.
+Our dentists in Grand Rapids, MI, would be more than happy to replace your affected crown and treat any underlying oral health issues you may have.
+Call Contemporary Family Dental today at (616) 209-3969 to schedule an appointment or feel free to contact us online.